The main WCB-Alberta website and its online applications use

 Note: Before determining the post-accident hours to use, ensure the pre-accident hours align with the compensation rate currently in effect.
 This is typically confirmed before referring the worker for a triage assessment.
 Refer to step 2 of the 7-1 Triage assessment referral procedure.

-Worker is capable of working pre-accident hours
+No restriction on hours of work - worker is capable of working pre-accident hours

 If the job lead:

-• provides a range of hours, use the hours that are the closest match to the pre-accident shift cycle.
+provides a range of hours, use the hours that are the closest match to the pre-accident shift cycle.

-• is full time but silent for specific hours, use the worker's pre-accident hours.
+is full-time but silent for specific hours, use the worker's pre-accident hours.

 Note: When a worker was employed beyond full-time hours at the time of their accident (i.e. beyond 36-44 hours per week), attempt to match the pre-accident hours.
 This may involve considering a full-time and a part-time position to estimate earnings.
 For these cases, both positions must be suitable, accessible (i.e. a job lead is provided for both jobs) and ones the worker could reasonably work concurrently (e.g., consider how much time the worker may need to get ready after one job before going to the next one).

-Worker has permanent restriction on hours of work
+Restriction on hours of work - worker has permanent restriction on hours of work

-• hours are higher than the hours the worker is restricted to working, the job lead is not viable and cannot be used for estimating earnings.
+hours are higher than the hours the worker is restricted to working, the job lead is not viable, and a new job lead should be obtained that meets the restricted hours or is silent on hours as identified below.

-• is silent for specific hours, use the number of hours the worker is restricted to working.
+is silent for specific hours, use the number of hours the worker is restricted to working.

 When the hours of work to estimate earnings is determined, continue to the next step.